ontio/documentation/smart-contract-tutorial/README.md

 First, you should choose a language to write your smart contract, let's suppose it's C#.
 Then you need to compile your code.
 Last, you can deploy your smart contract to the blockchain and invoke it.

-Do not worry, we have built a simple tool to help you with all these things.
-It's an [online IDE](http://dev.ont.io/#/) for Ontology smart contracts.
-You can write smart contract with popular languages, deploy, and invoke contracts easily.
+Do not worry, we have built a [online tool](http://smartx.ont.io) to help you with all these things.

+We call this tool "Smartx".
+First of all, it is a one-stop solution service for compiling, deploying and invoking smart contracts.
+It offers abundant smart contract templates for your reference.
+It offers a powful online editor that supports several languages.
+It aslo offers a testnet account for you to deploy and invoke contracts.
+Next, it will support social function and smart contracts transaction.
+Users can invite others to join the team work of making smart contracts.
+And they can put their contracts to the market for sale.

 For more information, please check the [Smart Contract IDE user guide](/docs/en/ont sc ide user guide.md).